Richard Carlson (actor)

 Richard Dutoit Carlson (April 29, 1912 - November 25, 1977) was an American actor, television and film director, and screenwriter.
+He is best remembered for his leading roles in the sci-fi classic It Came from Outer Space (1953) and the iconic Universal Monster film Creature from the Black Lagoon (1954).

 Early life and education

 Carlson was the son of a Danish-born lawyer who lived in Albert Lea, Minnesota.
 He majored in drama at the University of Minnesota, where he wrote and directed plays and was a member of the society Phi Beta Kappa.
 He graduated cum laude with a Master of Arts degree, a scholarship prize of $2500, and an invitation to join the faculty.
 He declined the job offer, fearing it would create a dull future, but used the $2500 to open his own repertory theater in Saint Paul, Minnesota.
 He wrote, produced, directed, and acted in three plays—which used up the $2500.
 When the theater failed, Carlson relocated to California to join the Pasadena Playhouse, and then to New York for the Broadway stage.

 Career

 In 1935, Carlson made his acting debut on Broadway in the play Three Men on a Horse.
 A talent scout for Metro-Goldwyn-Mayer spotted him, and he was signed to a movie contract.
 He appeared in only one film, Desert Death (1935), a "Crime Does Not Pay" short subject in which Carlson, uncredited, appeared as the film's announcer, "the MGM crime reporter".

 After this assignment, Carlson walked away from his movie contract.
 MGM required its younger players to take an extensive, time-consuming training course, described by Carlson's fellow MGM rookie Pinky Tomlin as "star school...
 25 hours a day, eight days a week"; Tomlin declined the regimen and the contract to pursue his musical career, and it is likely that Richard Carlson also dropped out to continue his dramatic career.
 He returned to the stage, taking a role in a Chicago production of Night of January 16.
 (Carlson's brief stay at MGM is omitted from the studio biography published in 1944; the story cites Carlson's screen debut as 1938.)

 He was featured in Brock Pemberton's play Now You've Done It (1937) and appeared with Ethel Barrymore in Ghost of Yankee Doodle (1937–38).
 In 1938 he wrote and staged the play Western Waters starring Van Heflin, which played for only seven performances.
 He then rejoined Ethel Barrymore for Whiteoaks (1938).